liaafk/dpgis/README.md

 ## How to use

-Create a conda environment and install all necessary packages by running the following commands:
+It is required to create a conda environment and install all necessary packages by running the following commands:

 ``` bash
 conda create --name dpgis